bhaawnaBM/codeceptjsDemo/README.md

 ## PLAYWRIGHT with CODECEPTJS

 ### Setup

-- run `npm install codeceptjs playwright@^0.12.1 --save` - to install CodeceptJS with Playwright packages
+to install CodeceptJS with Playwright packages
+`npm install codeceptjs playwright@^0.12.1 --save`

 - run `npx codeceptjs init` - to initalize all the dependencies